Tallest Building in the Western Hemisphere

 Also on the 100th Floor is City Pulse, allowing you to view HD videos featuring notable NYC landmarks and neighborhoods; as well as the Sky Portal, where you are invited to step onto a 14-foot wide circular disc that will deliver an unforgettable view, using real-time, high-definition footage of the streets below.

-On the 101st Floor, One World Observatory™ will offer three distinct dining options only available to guests with Observatory tickets.
+On the 101st Floor, One World Observatory™ offers their restaurant, ONE Dine, as well as the bar, ONE Mix, both only available to guests with Observatory tickets.

 Visiting One World Observatory NYC

-- There is no access to the 100-102nd floors of the World Trade Center without a timed-ticket purchase.
+- There is no access to the 100-102nd floors of the World Trade Center without a ticket purchase.

-- You can reserve your timed tickets at One World Observatory Tickets or oneworldobservatory.com
+- You can reserve your timed tickets at Skip the Line: One World Observatory Tickets or One World Observatory Tickets or oneworldobservatory.com

 - For a short time, until 2009, this building was called "Freedom Tower," but since then has officially been known as 1 World Trade Center.